On the Support of a hypoelliptic diffusion on the Heisenberg group

-where $A_t := \frac{1}{2} \int_0^t \omega\left( \bm{W}_{s}, d\bm{W}_{s}\right)$ is the Levy's stochastic area. \end{definition} Note that we used the It\^{o} integral in the definition rather than the Stratonovich integral.
+where $A_t := \frac{1}{2} \int_0^t \omega\left( B_{s}, dB_{s}\right)$ is the Levy's stochastic area.
+Note that we used the It\^{o} integral rather than the Stratonovich integral.
 However, these two integrals are equal since the symplectic form $\omega$ is skew-symmetric, and therefore L\'{e}vy's stochastic area functional is the same for both integrals.